Preconference Workshop A: Accelerate Your Academic Writing Success in D&I Science: From Fledgling Idea to Publication

 Preconference Workshop C: Developing Comprehensive Infrastructure to Support Evidence-Based Practice Implementation and Sustainability: Preparing Guidance for Providers, Intermediaries, Policymakers, and Funders

 The Practitioner Network of Expertise (PNoE) Implementation Infrastructure Initiative (I3), is addressing the lack of infrastructure for implementation of prevention and treatment interventions.
 The I3 aims to develop a series of guidance documents and resources to develop implementation infrastructure across provider, intermediary, and policy/funder levels.
 Preconference workshop participants will refine concepts to inform I3 guidance documents via a highly-interactive facilitation process using Delphi surveys results.
 Join us to build social connections and momentum for the next phase of the initiative, with the opportunity to join future I3 activities.

-Presenters include experts from US DHHS, University of Washington, University of North Carolina-Chapel Hill, Washington State University, Columbia University, Public health Seattle & King County, and Annie E. Casey Foundation (Blitz, C., Comtois, K., Aldridge, W., Cooper, B., Patel, S., Bustos, T., Monroe-DeVita, M., Darnell, D., and Weaver, C.)
+Presenters include experts from US DHHS, University of Washington, University of North Carolina-Chapel Hill, Washington State University, Columbia University, Public Health Seattle & King County, and Annie E. Casey Foundation (Blitz, C., Comtois, K., Aldridge, W., Cooper, B., Bumbarger, B., Patel, S., Bustos, T., Monroe-DeVita, M., Darnell, D., and Weaver, C.).

 Preconference Workshop D: Using Causal Pathway Diagramming to Understand Implementation Mechanisms